Mibew/mibew/src/mibew/README.txt

 UPDATE

 1. Backup your actual installation (i.e. code and database).
+2. Disable all plugins.
-2. Delete all items in your Mibew Messenger directory on the server.
+3. Delete all items in your Mibew Messenger directory on the server.
-3. Unpack the archive with the official distrubition in that directory.
+4. Unpack the archive with the official distrubition in that directory.
-4. Remove install.php file.
+5. Remove install.php file.
-5. Restore configuration (configs/ directory), plugins (plugins/ directory), (maybe) custom styles (if you have any), (maybe) additional locales (if you use any), and avatars (files/avatar/ directory) from the backup you've made at the step 1.
+6. Restore configuration (configs/ directory), plugins (plugins/ directory), (maybe) custom styles (if you have any), (maybe) additional locales (if you use any), and avatars (files/avatar/ directory) from the backup you've made at the step 1.
-6. Visit http://<yourdomain>/<path to your Mibew Messenger>/update and follow
+7. Visit http://<yourdomain>/<path to your Mibew Messenger>/update and follow
    the instructions to update the database tables (if needed).
+8. Enable disabled plugins.